buke/quickjs-go/README.md

 - Use `runtime.SetFinalizer()` cautiously as it may interfere with QuickJS's GC.

 ### Performance Tips
 - QuickJS is not thread-safe.
-Ensure execution in a single thread or use a thread pool pattern with pre-initialized runtimes
+For concurrency or isolation, use a thread pool pattern with pre-initialized runtimes, or manage separate Runtime/Context instances for different tasks or users (such as : [https://github.com/buke/js-executor](https://github.com/buke/js-executor)).
-- Reuse Runtime and Context objects when possible
+- Reuse Runtime and Context objects when possible.
-- Avoid frequent conversion between Go and JS values
+- Avoid frequent conversion between Go and JS values.
-- Consider using bytecode compilation for frequently executed scripts
+- Consider using bytecode compilation for frequently executed scripts.

 ### Best Practices
-- Keep JavaScript execution isolated to prevent interference - **Create separate Runtime/Context instances for different tasks or users**
-- Use appropriate `EvalOptions` for different script types
+- Use appropriate `EvalOptions` for different script types.
-- Handle both JavaScript exceptions and Go errors appropriately
+- Handle both JavaScript exceptions and Go errors appropriately.
-- Test memory usage under load to prevent leaks
+- Test memory usage under load to prevent leaks.

 ## Usage